10 Cool Things That a VPN Can Do for YouPosted March 24, 2019, 1:49 p.m. by Serina Rajagukguk

 If your connection appears that it comes from your home country, your bank won't be able to limit your transaction or even charge a special abroad rate on it.

-You just need to choose a VPN that provides your country in their list of locations.
+You just need to choose a VPN that provides your country with its list of locations.
 And voilà.

 Looking for the best VPN that suits all your needs?
 Check out our picks of the best VPNs of 2019 here.